MarceloMarcolino/DevTestCSharp/readme.txt

             3 - Consider any means to optimize the code, look out for bad performance and memory usage.
             4 - Feel free to modify or refactor anything, as long as you document it.
             5 - The code convention should be consistent, feel free to adjust any part that does not follow this rule.
             6 - The game can't have arbitrary decisions, example: a player always starts first.

         Each candidate must also implement one of the following extra features in the application, to be selected depending on their month of birth.
-Please when you deliver your test, specify wich of the extra feature you implemented.
+Please, when you deliver your test, specify which of the extra features you implemented.

         Extra Features: